Artemis-Cooperative/any/README.md

-# any
+# types

-Helper functions for handling data of type any in Go.
+Helper functions for handling the native types of Go.